 “Typical” antipsychotics are older medicines.
 They include:

-Many of these drugs interact with other medicines you might take.
+Many of these medicines interact with other drugs you might take.
 One study found that haloperidol interacts with 58 different drugs.
 And clozapine interacts with 55 drugs.
 Antipsychotics can also interact with herbal supplements, foods, and drinks.

 Drugs, Supplements, and Foods

-If you take antipsychotic drugs, you’ll also want to watch out for these possible problems:
+If you take antipsychotic medicines, you’ll also want to watch out for these possible problems:

 Foods and Drinks